 - Improve Average Order Value (AOV) by up to 54%.

-The first step to successful hyper-personalisation is gaining insight into the habits of your consumers with accurate data.
-Looking beyond basic information like name and age means you can develop a complete picture of the consumer you’re building a relationship with.
+The first step to delivering hyper-personalized experiences is gaining insight into the habits of your consumers with accurate data.
+In other words, look beyond the basics like name and age.
+Because you need to develop a complete picture of the consumer you’re building a relationship with, you should analyze:

 - Type of buying channel e.g. a mobile app